RamiKrispin/deploy-flex-actions/README.md

 Under the `Source` option (marked in blue) select `Deploy from a branch`, and then select the `docs` folder (marked in orange).
 Last but not least, click the `Save` button (marked in yellow).

-It might take a few minutes for Github to render the website, and you should see the link for the website on that page (refresh the page if you cannot see it).
-Github Pages use the following website address pattern:
+It might take a few minutes until the website is rendered, and you should see the link for the website on that page (refresh the page if you cannot see it).
+Github Pages use the following template to set the website address:

 ```
 https://GITHUB_USER_NAME.github.io/REPO_NAME/